Testimonials Shop News Catalog Edibles Contact Forum Blog Spend over $50 get 1 Free PawPaw Southern Red

 Rusticular's Edible Fruits

-Have tried three plants in different locations.
+Comments: - Have tried three plants in different locations.
 Planted on gradual slopes on north side, but heavy soil.
-Root systems rotted away.
+Root system rotted away.
+Have a new plant (tissue cultured) in a pot.
+It produced a few fruit then rotted.
+Potting mix was mixed with perlite and bark for drainage.
+Took cuttings but those all rotted eventually.

 Pollination: Self Pollination